-The Corporation renewed its bank credit agreement with its existing lender on March 30, 2007.
-Under the terms of the renewed agreement, the Corporation will have an operating credit facility of \$175 million with a maturity date of May 24, 2008.
-This operating credit facility is extendable for unlimited one-year renewal periods and continues to be fully guaranteed by Mr. Edwards, the Chairman of the Board of the Corporation.
-There is no assurance that Mr. Edward's guarantee, if required, will be available beyond the term of the current commitment to May 24, 2008.
-Although Magellan expects to be able to negotiate satisfactory covenants, there is no assurance that Magellan will be in compliance with all of its bank covenants at all times during the upcoming twelve months due to unforeseen events or circumstances, some of which are outlined in "Risks Inherent in Magellan's Business".
+The Corporation renewed its bank credit agreement with its existing lender on May 25, 2005, as amended from time to time (the "Bank Facility Agreement").
+Under the terms of the Bank Facility Agreement, the Corporation has an operating credit facility, expiring on May 25, 2007, and extendable for unlimited one year periods by agreement of the Corporation and the lenders.
+On March 30, 2007 the Corporation extended the Bank Facility Agreement to May 24, 2008.
+The Corporation's Bank Facility Agreement also requires the Corporation to maintain specified financial ratios.
+The Corporation's ability to meet these financial ratios can be affected by events beyond the Corporation's control, and there can be no assurance that the Corporation will be able to meet these ratios.
+There is no assurance that the Bank Facility Agreement will be renewed every year or that the terms of renewal will not be materially adverse to the Corporation.
+This credit facility is fully guaranteed by Mr. Edwards, a director and Chairman of the Board of the Corporation.
+There is also no assurance that Mr. Edward's guarantee, if required, will be available beyond the term of the current commitment which ends on May 25, 2008.
+There is no assurance that Magellan will be in compliance with all of its bank covenants at all times during the upcoming twelve months due to unforeseen events or circumstances, some of which are outlined in this "Risks Inherent in Magellan's Business".